tmischke999/QA-Academy/Curriculum/Month_2_QA_Fundamentals/Week_3_Exploratory_Testing_and_Bug_Reporting/Week_3_Training_6_Bug_Reporting_and_Engineer_Interaction.md

 At the end of this training, students should be able to confidently answer the following questions in an interview:

-1. What are the key components of a good bug report?
+1. **What are the key components of a good bug report?**
+2. **How do severity and priority differ, and why are they both important?**
-2. How do you communicate a bug effectively to a developer?
+3. **How can you communicate effectively with developers when discussing a bug?**
-3. What is the difference between severity and priority in bug reporting?
-4. Can you provide an example of a bug report you have written in the past?
+4. **Why is it important to include detailed reproduction steps in a bug report?**

 ---

 ## Tips for Success

-- **Be Thorough**: Always provide enough detail to reproduce the bug easily.
+- **Be Specific**: Always provide detailed steps and evidence.
-- **Be Objective**: Focus on the facts, not assumptions or subjective opinions.
-- **Collaborate**: Bug reporting is a team effort—clear communication helps resolve issues faster.
+- **Anticipate Questions**: Developers may need additional details—be ready to provide them.
+- **Be Respectful**: Remember that your goal is to help improve the product, not point fingers.

 ---

-## Next Training
+## Preparing for Training 7

-In **Training 7**, we will explore **Organizing QA Documentation**, where students will learn how to maintain well-structured QA records and documentation.
-This includes:
+In **Training 7**, students will learn how to create a detailed handoff document for developers and stakeholders.
+This will include how to summarize key findings, create actionable next steps, and provide testing insights to enhance collaboration.
-- Best practices for structuring digital folders (e.g., organizing by test phases, reports, and deliverables).
-- Using Google Sheets and Docs to systematically track test cases, bug reports, and planning.
-- Writing README summaries for GitHub to maintain a clear project overview.